dungeons-of-moria/umoria/moria-manual.md

 they simply throw the item away.
 In any case, the player may receive some knowledge of the item if another is encountered.

-`The General Store`:
+#### `The General Store`

 The General Store sells foods, drinks, some clothing, torches, lamps, oil, shovels, picks, and spikes.
 All of these items, and some others, can be sold back to the General store for money.
 The entrance to the General Store is a `1`.

-`The Armory`:
+#### `The Armory`

 The Armory is where the town’s armor is fashioned.
 All sorts of protective gear may be bought and sold here.
 The entrance to the Armory is a `2`.

-`The Weaponsmith's Shop`:
+#### `The Weaponsmith's Shop`

 The Weaponsmith’s Shop is where the town’s weapons are fashioned.
 Hand and missile weapons may be purchased and sold here, along with arrows, bolts, and shots.
 The entrance to the Weaponsmith’s is a `3`.

-`The Temple`:
+#### `The Temple`

 The Temple deals in healing and restoration potions, as well as bless scrolls, word of recall scrolls, some approved priestly weapons, etc. The entrance to the Temple is a `4`.

-`The Alchemy Shop`:
+#### `The Alchemy Shop`

 The Alchemy Shop deals in all manner of potions and scrolls.
 The entrance to the Alchemy Shop is a `5`.

-`The Magic User's Shop`:
+#### `The Magic User's Shop`

 The Magic User’s Shop is the most expensive of all the stores.
 It deals in all sorts of rings, wands, amulets, and staves.
 The entrance to the Magic Shop is a `6`.

 ## 8. Within The Dungeon